Noise-stability and central limit theorems for effective resistance of random electric networks: The Walsh decomposition

 \subsubsection{The first level carries a significant weight}

-A corollary of Theorem~\ref{theo:smalldiam} is that on graphs with homogeneous currents, the first level of the Walsh decomposition carries a significant part of the $L^2$-norm of the centered point-to-point resistances. \begin{coro} Suppose that $G$ has $\Lambda$-homogeneous currents and degree bounded by $\delta$.
-Then, there is a constant $C(\Lambda,\G)$ such that:
+A corollary of Theorem~\ref{theo:smalldiam} is that on graphs with homogeneous currents, the first level of the Walsh decomposition carries a significant part of the $L^2$-norm of the centered point-to-point resistances.